nican0r/elasticswap-recon/ElasticSwapMath.md

    ```
    ΔRo = (ΔY/Y) * Ro
    where,
-   # ΔRo - The amount of tokens the liquidity provider recieves.
+   # ΔRo - The amount of tokens the liquidity provider receives.
    # ΔY - The amount of baseTokens the liquidity provider wants to provide.
    # Y - The internal balance of baseToken.
    # Ro - The current total supply of the liquidityToken